romanmurzac/IntoData/chapter_01/README.md

 | Company Hiring Trends | ✓ | ✓ | ✗ | ✓ | ✓ | ✗ | ✗ |

 ### Dimensional Data Model
-The dimensional model follows a Star Schema, optimized for analytics.
+The dimensional model follows a Star Schema, optimized for analytics and for this will be created `trusted` layer in the `hiredcorp_db` database.

 #### Fact Tables
 | Fact Tables |	Description |